MicrosoftDocs/visualfsharpdocs/docs/conceptual/array2d.create['t]-function-[fsharp].md

 The value to populate the new array.

+## Return Value

-**Returns the created array.**
+Returns the created array.

 ## Remarks

-This function is named **Create** in compiled assemblies.
+This function is named `Create` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Platforms